Who are the working poor in America?

 Data from the Bureau of Labor Statistics

 The “working poor” are people who spend 27 weeks or more in a year in the labor force either working or looking for work but whose incomes fall below the poverty level.
-According to the U.S. Bureau of Labor Statistics, about 9.5 million of people who spent at least 27 weeks in the labor force were poor.
-That year, the working poor comprised 6.3 percent of all individuals in the labor force.
+According to the U.S. Bureau of Labor Statistics, 6.4 million people who spent at least 27 weeks in the labor force were poor in 2022 (the most recent year in which such figures were published).
+The working-poor rate—the proportion of the working poor among all people in the labor force for at least 27 weeks—was 4.0 percent in 2022.

 The majority of the people who live below the poverty level do not work, but this includes children, the elderly and the disabled poor.
-Among the poor between ages 18 and 64 who are not disabled or in school in 2014, 51.8 percent worked for part of the previous year.
-However, only 25.2 percent of these “able-bodied” poor worked more than 50 weeks.
+Among the poor between ages 18 and 64 who are not disabled or in school recent BLS working-poor profiles continue to show that while many of the poor have some labor market attachment, only a fraction work most weeks of the year.

 Are wages or jobs the problem for the working poor?